 Not feeling up to building your own?
 That’s okay!
-There are some sort of flimsy kits out there, but there are also some really excellent, durable, beautiful cedar raised bed kits available too!
-These ones from Gardener’s Supply get great reviews.
-They come in a variety of sizes, and at 15″ deep, will provide a nice amount of root space for your plants.
+There are some sort of flimsy kits out there, but there are also some really excellent, durable, beautiful raised bed kits available too!
+Check out the selection at Gardener’s Supply Co.

 THE PERFECT RAISED BED SOIL

 “What kind of soil do you fill your raised garden beds with?”
 I get asked this question All.
 The Time!
 As I think we have already established, soil health and quality is everything when it comes to a bountiful, healthy, productive garden, so we don’t mess around here!
 Using a combination of quality organic soil, compost, and an aeration addition will create the “perfect” soil.
 By perfect, I mean soil that is rich, fertile, holds moisture, but also has good drainage and what I like to call “fluff” to it.